prakaa/phd_thesis/source/10_lit_review.md

 #### Frequency control services

-*Frequency control services* are used by the SO to contain AC frequency within as narrow a band as possible during normal operation and following *contingency events* (sudden disturbances) [@etoFrequencyControlRequirements2018].
+*Frequency control services* (leftmost section of the processes, services & markets shown in @fig:power_system_timeframes) are used by the SO to contain AC frequency within as narrow a band as possible during normal operation and following *contingency events* (sudden disturbances) [@etoFrequencyControlRequirements2018].
 With the exception of inertial response from synchronous machines ([@sec:lit_review-balancing_practices-inertial_response]), these services are provided by power system resources with 1) the appropriate control system configurations and 2) capacity flexibility in the form of *headroom* (the ability to increase active power output) to respond to an under-frequency event and/or *footroom* (the ability to decrease active power output) to respond to an over-frequency event [@etoUseFrequencyResponse2010].
 Whereas vertically-integrated utilities must schedule resources to provide frequency control services, SOs in restructured electricity industries through regulatory and market-based mechanisms (see @sec:fcs-context-procurement).

 As shown in @fig:freq_control and discussed further in @sec:fcs, the conventional frequency control services described below differ based on their purpose, response time and activation & control methods.